Do you know how much sugar is in your diet? See why added sugars are a concern and how to cut back.By Mayo Clinic Staff

 - Tooth decay.
 All forms of sugar promote tooth decay by allowing bacteria to multiply and grow.
 The more often and longer you snack on foods and beverages with either natural sugar or added sugar, the more likely you are to develop cavities, especially if you don't practice good oral hygiene.

 Sugar goes by many different names, depending on its source and how it was made.
-This can also make it hard to identify added sugar, even when you read ingredient lists and food labels.
+This can also make it hard to identify added sugars, even when you read ingredient lists and food labels.

 - Cane juice and cane syrup